pedroliman/arena2r/cran-comments.md

 * local Windows 10 install, R 3.1.5
 * ubuntu 12.04 (on travis-ci), R 3.1.5

-## R CMD check results
+## R CMD check result
-There were no ERRORs, WARNINGs or NOTES.

-PS: This is my first submission.
+Please omit the name "Arena2R - " from the title. - Done.
+Can you add a link to Areny in the form <http....>? - Done.

+Thanks for the comments!